zexi26/evote-system/README.md

 The user can check the public ID and voting result by entering the game user name.

 ### Feature 6 - Tally the vote
-In the home page, hit the get poll standings and a bar plot of the current voting result will be shown.
+In the home page, hit the get poll standings and a pie chart of the current voting result will be shown.